 - Social Welfare Bureau’s 24-hour counselling hotline: +853 2826 1126

 If you have any queries, please contact:

-- Prospective Incoming Exchange Students & Partners: Public and International Relations Office at firstname.lastname@example.org or +853 8592 5645
+- Prospective Incoming Exchange Students & Partners: Communication and Public Relations Office at firstname.lastname@example.org or +853 8592 5645

 - Current Incoming Exchange Students (in Macao) & International Students: Office for Student and Alumni Affairs at email@example.com or +853 8592 5655

 Please be reminded that to enter USJ’s Campuses, everyone is required to fill out the online Macao Health Code and have their temperature taken at the Security Office.